vrunda02/ListScan/README.md

 Handwritten List Scanning: Use your phone camera to scan handwritten grocery lists.
 Seamless Integration: Automatically adds matched items to your cart on the online grocery app, streamlining your shopping process.
 Uses the data pre-stored in the database.
 Skills used - Machine learning algorithms(keras_ocr pipeline), Python, Mobile App Development using Android, Figma for Prototype, Firebase for realtime Database.
+Data - Book1.csv is used
+ModelF is the model file to upload image.